 - KHITAI: The blood of Khitai carries with it the destiny of the East, for no empire can rival their power there.
 Indeed, the kingdoms of the West would be hard pressed to find blood as fine and fated as those of Khitai.
 At least this is their belief.
-A Khitan failing a Personality test expresses their Lemurian bloodline suddenly, defining them starkly against the lesser lineages.
+A Khitan failing a Personality test becomes almost alien, the Lemurian bloodline defining them starkly against the lesser lineages.
 A Khitan is thus gripped with a profound and easily apparent arrogance. - KOSALA: Kosalan blood is older than can easily be counted.
 Their civilization once mastered the heights of science, a near-magical level of technological development which saw to their every need.
 Most remain in new Kosala, though some ventured west to found the mysterious green cities that dot the unmapped portions of the Earth.
-When failing a Personality test, someone of Kosalan descent feels the crushing weight of ages descend upon them, a reminder that theirs is a land old when this continent was newly formed. - VENDHYA: Vendhyans view their blood as their fate.
+When failing a Personality test, someone of Kosalan descent feels the crushing weight of ages descend upon them, a reminder that theirs is a land old when this continent was newly formed. - VENDHYA: Vendhyans view their blood as their fate, each born to a caste from which they cannot migrate.
 Such is the will of Asura and the tradition of the Vendhyan people.
 Taking pride in one's place is an ideal; but, long ago, there was something of the wild in them, as in all folk, and that strain of blood caused them to wander.
-Vendhyans failing Personality tests tend to fall back on the roles society prescribes, deferring to those above them and asserting dominance over those below their station.
+Vendhyans failing Personality tests tend to fall back on the prescribed roles of caste and place, deferring to those above them and asserting dominance over those below their station.